Toyesh002/Algorithmic-toolbox-week-2/README.md

 # Algorithmic-toolbox-week-2
-fbnum-nth term of fibonacci series
+1. fbnum-nth term of fibonacci series
+2. ldfbnum-last digit of a large fibonacci series number